 The solar arrays will have a minimum of a 25-year life and energy production data will be accessible through a web or mobile app.
 The accessible dashboard and energy export data will enable students and teachers to view real-time data on how much power is being generated and the resulting environmental benefit.

 The STEM-focused education program will offer solar-powered class project materials and energy-based lesson plans.
 Teachers will have the opportunity to participate in a NEED training workshop where they will receive interactive teaching tools, classroom kits and grade-specific lessons from kindergarten to high school.
-PSI will also sponsor an annual Energy Challenge Event where school customers with solar installations can come together to network and compete in energy-focused events and earn challenge grants for their schools.
+PSI will also sponsor an annual Energy Challenge Event where school clients with solar installations can come together to network and compete in energy-focused events and earn challenge grants for their schools.

 “Installing solar on schools and linking the technology to the classroom is an extraordinary way to bring real-life experience to the STEM classroom.
-Performance Services and NEED have created a package for PSI solar customers that engages students in learning about energy and energy technologies while exploring the impact that energy efficiency and a solar installation can have on a school building.
+Performance Services and NEED have created a package for PSI solar clients that engages students in learning about energy and energy technologies while exploring the impact that energy efficiency and a solar installation can have on a school building.
 The project will net clean electricity, a more efficient school building and, most important, students engaged in learning and teaching about the energy around them.
 It brings together the perfect package: smart kids, smart teachers and smart buildings,” said Mary Spruill, Executive Director for the NEED Project.

 To learn more about The NEED Project, visit http://www.need.org/.